djma777/100-days-of-code/r2-log.md

 ### **Today's Progress**

 - Codewars
+- YDKJS > Appendix A: Dynamic Scope

 ### **Thoughts**

 - Solved a Kata today.
 My solution wasn't bad, I actually kind of like my solution better than the top 1.
 The top solution was very concise but I wasn't sure about the intent of each expression chained together.
 But it was really using implicit coercion that I would have otherwise not thought possible.
 Learned that.
 I'm still very excited about learning (achieving a higher mastery of the language).
 More!!!
+- So this is a new concept I never knew about.
+Pretty cool though, but more details about it is in another book.
+We'll get there eventually.

 ---